 Project Description: Demonstrate a TRL of 4 for PLC and Power over Data (PoD) technology using the Cabin Lighting and Communication System (PLC), the Cockpit Display System (PoD) and optimizing the architecture of the system for power and data transmission in terms of topologies, EMC, security, integrity of data, etc. Members of plc-tec defined an optimized solution for arc fault detection using additional sensing components within the PLC coupling module.
 This solution has since been patented.

 Project Description: Consolidate and extend the efforts of several independent projects by improving the IMA2G Distributed Platform Solution (modular data architecture).
 The application of PLC was one of two new technologies that was additionally evaluated within the project.
 Members of plc-tec were responsible for providing the PLC technology within the project (PLUS technology).
-PLUS AVIONICS was used to enable communications for the Ventilation Control System.
-Control between Remote Power Controller (Diehl Aerospace) and fans (Nord Micro) was realized with PLUS.
-The PLC technology was seen as a major success story by both the project partners and the EC.
+PLUS AVIONICS was used to enable communications for the Ventilation Control System (VCS).
+Control between the Remote Power Controller (RPC from Diehl Aerospace) and the fans of the VCS (from Nord Micro) was realized with PLUS AVIONICS.
+The PLUS AVIONICS technology was seen as a major success story by both the project partners and the EC.